Portfolio Explorer | LumiTrade

 You are not saying which is better.
 You are saying you can’t have all of them fully at once.

-Professionals don’t seek the “best” portfolio.
-They seek the most appropriate balance of tradeoffs for a given situation.
+Professionals don’t chase the “best” portfolio.
+They look for the right balance of tradeoffs for a specific situation.

 Discipline isn’t choosing the perfect portfolio.